pinhasyak/crwn-clothing/README.md

-## Lesson-6
+## Lesson-5

-Create collection-preview and collection-item components for the shop page
+Going over the concept of higher order components through use of the withRouter HOC from react-router-dom.

 # How to fork and clone